RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   I want to restrict access to my Amazon Simple Storage Service (Amazon S3) bucket so that objects can be a**ccessed only through my Amazon CloudFront distribution**.
 How can I do that?
 Create a CloudFront origin access identity (OAI)

 - If you want CloudFront to cache different versions of your objects based on the **language specified** in the request, configure CloudFront to forward the `Accept-Language` header to your origin.

+- CloudFront geographic restrictions

+  When a user requests your content, CloudFront typically serves the requested content regardless of where the user is located.
+If you need to prevent users in specific countries from accessing your content, you can use the CloudFront geographic restrictions feature to do one of the following:

+  - Allow your users to access your content only if they’re in one of the approved countries on your allow list.
+  - Prevent your users from accessing your content if they’re in one of the banned countries on your block list

+- Serving private content with signed URLs and signed cookies

+  Many companies that distribute content over the internet want to restrict access to documents, business data, media streams, or content that is intended for selected users, for example, users who have paid a fee.
+To securely serve this private content by using CloudFront, you can do the following:

+  - Require that your users access your private content by using special CloudFront signed URLs or signed cookies.
+  - Require that your users access your content by using CloudFront URLs, not URLs that access content directly on the origin server (for example, Amazon S3 or a private HTTP server).
+Requiring CloudFront URLs isn't necessary, but we recommend it to prevent users from bypassing the restrictions that you specify in signed URLs or signed cookies.

 ## AWS Global Accelerator